shanelindsay/shanelindsay.github.io/index.md

 ![picture of me](https://en.gravatar.com/userimage/110328564/0050dfa0b65c742713eddd5751bf005d.jpg?size=200)

-I work at a lecturer in [Psychology at the University of Hull.](https://www.hull.ac.uk/faculties/subjects/psychology)
+I work as a lecturer in [Psychology at the University of Hull.](https://www.hull.ac.uk/faculties/subjects/psychology)

-I do [research](research) on language, cognition and cognitive neuroscience, running the CogLang lab.
+I do [research](research) on language, cognition and cognitive neuroscience, and run the CogLang lab.

 I primarily [teach](https://shanelindsay.github.io/teaching%20and%20learning/) research methods and statistics in psychology.